Quantum Spin Liquids Stabilized by Disorder in Non-Kramers Pyrochlores: Conclusions

 \section{Conclusions}

 In this work, we investigated the ground state of inhomogeneous non-Kramers pyrochlores motivated by the suggestion of Ref. \cite{savary17a} that a quantum spin ice phase is stabilized by disorder.
 As a minimal model, we then considered a transverse-field Ising model with random fields.
 For small fields, this system is in the quantum spin ice phase, whereas for large fields it is in the polarized phase.
 To include the effects of disorder exactly, we implemented a real-space version of the gauge mean-field theory and solved the problem for finite systems.
 Using the average spinon gap $\overline{\omega_0}$ as an order parameter, we mapped the boundary between the quantum spin liquid and the polarized phases in the $(\overline{h}, \delta h)$ parameter space, where $\overline{h}$ is the average value of the field and $\delta h$ its fluctuations.
 We considered the relative fluctuations of $\omega_0$ as an estimator of the effective disorder in the system.
 We found that enhanced disorder fluctuations are restricted to the immediate vicinity of the critical point.
 The full distribution $P\left(\omega_0 \right)$ is smooth for all parameters we study, showing no signs of an accumulation of low-energy excitations in the system.
 Taken together, all these observations indicate that the disorder primarily renormalizes the energy scales rather than inducing strong inhomogeneous physics in the system.
+Since the GMFT only captures the spinon physics, this conclusion applies only for this particular sector.